Welcome to our Robotic Surgery program at Wiregrass Surgical.

 The rock stars of robotics: Nationally recognized as best in class

 Here at Wiregrass Surgical, we have the honor of performing more robotic surgeries than any other practice in the Southeast.
 In fact, we’re in the nation’s top 5% volume-wise when compared to other general surgeons.
 Because we’re an accredited Case Observation Site for Hernia Repair, fellow surgeons from around the country fly here to learn our renowned technique for repairing hernias.
-In addition, we are under review to also become a Case Observation Site for bariatric procedures.

 We don’t say all of this to brag.
 We mention these facts because as with any other skill, the more you perform the quicker you advance.
 Our surgeons are extremely experienced, and often our patients recover faster — with decreased operative time, less time in the hospital, less blood loss, significant reduction in post-surgery pain medication needed, and smaller incisions.
 And we have the data to prove it.